viraj19r/notes/javascript.md

 see the video 95

 #### use ``` "use strict" ``` in start of an line or function to enable strict mode.

+## there are two types of values
+primitive values - strings, number, boolean, null,undefined and symbols (stored in memory- normally in stack) refrence values  - all other objects( more expensive to create) {generally stored in heap}
+## Garbage collector
+it is built in browsers engine and it periodically checks the browser memory/heaps for unused objects(objects without references/without addresses which are stored in variables).garbage collector removes these objects from the heap memory